 Every parent wants to offer the best to their children.
 The more option your children have, the better.
 It is well known that music is a good way to increase many skills for a child: intelligence, focus, dedication… And violin is a prestigious and impressive instrument that has to be learned early.
 I have three children, and I have asked this question to myself many times.

-Usually, 5 to 6 is a good age to start if your child can focus and is willing to learn.
+5 to 6 years old is a good age to start the violin if your child can focus and is willing to learn.
 7 to 8 is when most children start playing the violin because they gain maturity and know how to read.
-But great virtuosos even started later than that.
+Violin at 3 years old is possible if child is mature enough.

 Although most teachers recommend starting to learn the violin at the age of 7, many parameters differ from one situation to another, leading to failure in violin learning.
 Each child is different.
 Let’s see how we can determine when to start the violin and when to wait.

 1. What is the best age to start violin lessons?

 My best answer, all around and everything considered is the age of 6 if you want a single answer.

 Why?
 Because many things are developed quite enough at that age.

 - Arm size and violin size: the young violinist will be able to use a violin of half to three-quarter size and get a decent sound out of it.
 Quarter-size violins are more difficult to use, tune, and so on.
 Everything is so small that it can be difficult to get a sound out of it.
 Half-size violins are closer to regular violins and sound really better, which is encouraging for young children.
 It is closer to a musical instrument and less of a toy.